Key takeaways

 If you have cancer and you apply for insurance cover, you must inform the insurer of your condition.
 Under Australian insurance law you must tell your provider anything that may be relevant to their decision to offer you cover, so you’ll need to disclose your diagnosis when you fill out an application form.

-Currently, you must also inform your insurer of genetic test results when you apply for life insurance.
-However, as of 1 July 2019, some people will no longer be required to do so depending on the type of policy and the amount you're covered for.
-If your benefit limits are below the following amounts, you will not be required to disclose the results of your genetic tests:
+As of July 2019, some people are no longer required to do so depending on the type of policy and the amount you're covered for.
+If your benefit limits are below the following amounts, you are not required to disclose the results of your genetic tests:

 - Death and total & permanent disability: $500,000 lump sum